Hannibal0420/Speech-Emotion-Recognition-TinyML/README.md

 ## **Future Work**

 - Deploy independent inference on the microcontroller
-- Filter the signal input from the microcontroller
+- Refine Data Drift by Filtering the signal input
 - Explore other model architectures for SER
 - Incorporate other audio features